Blazers pull away from ailing Clippers

 The toll of losing Blake Griffin and Chris Paul, the emotions it extracted and a fourth-quarter scoring binge by Damian Lillard were too much for the Clippers to handle Wednesday.

-CJ McCollum had 27 points, and Lillard scored 16 of his 22 points in the final period as the Portland Trail Blazers earned a 108-98 victory over the Clippers to take a 3-2 lead in a Western Conference quarter-final matchup on Wednesday at Staples Center.
+CJ McCollum had 27 points, and Lillard scored 16 of his 22 points in the final period as the Portland Trail Blazers earned a 108-98 victory over the Clippers to take a 3-2 lead in a Western Conference quarterfinal matchup Wednesday night at Staples Center.

 “Like they turned their energy up in the beginning of the third (quarter), and we were exhausted,” Clippers coach Doc Rivers said.
 “I had to call two timeouts.
 You could just see it.
 That’s not conditioning, that was emotion.”